 The financial statements of the Company are made up to a Saturday close to 31 December each year.
-The current financial year is the 53 weeks ended 01 January 2022 ('the period').
-The comparative financial year is the 52 weeks ended 26 December 2020 ('the prior period').
+The current financial year is the 52 weeks ended 31 December 2022 ('the period').
+The comparative financial year is the 53 weeks ended 01 January 2022 ('the prior period').

-The Company has taken advantage of the exemption under s400 of the Companies Act 2006 not to prepare group accounts as it is a wholly owned subsidiary of ASDA Group Limited.
-The results of the Company are included in the consolidated financial statements of ASDA Group Limited, which are available from ASDA House, Southbank, Great Wilson Street, Leeds, LS11 5AD.
+The Company has taken advantage of the exemption under s400 of the Companies Act 2006 not to prepare group accounts as it is a wholly owned subsidiary of Bellis Finco PLC.
+The results of the Company are included in the consolidated financial statements of Bellis Finco PLC, which are available from Waterside Head Office, Haslingden Road, Guide, Blackburn, Lancashire, BB1 2FA, UK.
 These financial statements are therefore separate financial statements of the Company only.

-Going concern
+Going concern and future outlook

-The financial statements for the period ended 01 January 2022 have been prepared on the going concern basis as the Directors have determined that the Company has sufficient resources and liquidity facilities to meet its liabilities as they fall due for the period from the date of approval of the accounts up to 31 December 2023.

-The directors of ASDA Group Limited have provided a letter of support to the Company stating that ASDA Group Limited will provide financial support to the Company should it be required to enable it to continue to meet its liabilities as they fall due until 31 December 2023.
-Further details of the going concern assessment undertaken by the directors of ASDA Group Limited are provided in the annual report of ASDA Group Limited, for which copies are available on request from the registered office of that company.
+The financial statements for the period ended 31 December 2022 have been prepared on the going concern basis as the Directors have determined that the Company has sufficient resources and liquidity facilities to meet its liabilities as they fall due for the period from the date of approval of the accounts to 31 July 2024 ('the going concern period').
+The directors of Bellis Finco PLC have provided a letter of support to the Company stating that Bellis Finco PLC will provide financial support to the Company to enable it to continue to meet its liabilities as they fall due from the date of approval of the financial statements up to 31 July 2024.